 The movie "Steel Magnolias", based on the Stage Play by Robert Harling Jr., came to Natchitoches in 1988, but the real Steel Magnolias have been here for much longer.
 Bobby's family story was his inspiration.
 A story of love and friendship, a story of relationships, of loss and grief but most of all a story of how a family and a community lived through it all.
 As engaging as is the movie, the real life story behind the movie is even more fascinating.
 It has warmth, humor and the capacity to touch something very deep within us.
 The story of one family's experience provides a life lesson for us all.

 Hear the real life story.
 See the site of Truvy's (Dolly Parton) Beauty Shop.
 Drive down Harling Lane.
-See Shelby's (Julia Roberts) "home", the Steel Magnolias House on Rue Jefferson and more.
+See Shelby's (Julia Roberts) "home", the Steel Magnolias House and more.
 Visit St. Augustine Catholic Church at Melrose where the wedding took place.

 WHAT FOLKS ARE SAYING ABOUT OUR TOURS